 Think about this …

-Which of these options would you choose?
+Which of the options below would you choose?

-View Your Page Source Code
+Check Your Page Source Code

-(Viewing the page source code using the Firefox web browser)
+(Viewing your page source code using Firefox)

 First, bring up the site’s source code on your screen, using the methods described above.